zydou/arti/doc/dev/notes/state-management-cli.md

 ```

-### `arti-hss-generate-all`
+### `arti-hss-generate-online-keys`

 ```
 NAME
-       arti-hss-generate-all - generate all the keys required by a hidden service
+       arti-hss-generate-online-keys - generate all the keys required by a hidden service

 SYNOPSIS
-       arti hss generate-all [OPTIONS]
+       arti hss generate-online-keys [OPTIONS]

 DESCRIPTION
       Generates all the keys necessary for a hidden service to operate, up to a